Barabati fort: Architecture

 The fort is square in plan.
 It spreads over an area of 102 acres and surrounded on all sides with a stone paved moat of 10 Mtr. width in northern and western sides and 20 Mtr. width in the eastern and southern sides.
 The entire fort wall except the entrance is missing.
-Since, 1915, in view of its national importance, the place has been declared as a protected site by Archaeological Survey of India.
+Since 1915, in view of its national importance, the place has been declared as a protected site by Archaeological Survey of India.

-At the centre of the fort there was a high mound with a tank in the western side.
+At the centre of the fort, there was a high mound with a tank in the western side.
 It spreads over 15/16 acres of area.
 Now the site is under extensive encroachment.
-To the east of the mound, there is the Shahi Mosque while in the west of the tank lies the mazar of Hazrat Ali Bukhari.
-In 1989 excavations were carried out by Archaeological Survey of India to ascertain the cultural horizon of the historic fort and the work is still in progress.
-Excavation by Archaeological survey of India on December 1st 1989 revealed evidence of a palace, a square structure built up of Khondalite stone.
+To the east of the mound, there is the Shahi Mosque while in the west of the tank lies the mazar (tomb) of Hazrat Ali Bukhari.
+In 1989, excavations were carried out by Archaeological Survey of India to ascertain the cultural horizon of the historic fort and the work is still in progress.
+Excavation by Archaeological survey of India on December 1, 1989, revealed evidence of a palace, a square structure built up of Khondalite stone.
 It was built over an area which was carefully prepared by filling up of 5 meter with sand and lime mixture.
-Trenches dug on the eastern side of the structure revealed 32 pillars built of literate blocks roughly square but varying in size.
+Trenches dug on the eastern side of the structure revealed 32 pillars built of laterite blocks roughly square but varying in size.

-In the northeastern corner of the mound remains of a temple have been found.
+In the northeastern corner of the mound, remains of a temple have been found.
 Excavation on the eastern and southern side of the mound revealed the existence of a citadel wall built of laterite blocks.

 The ruins of the old Barabati Fort lie on the right bank of the Mahanadi, in the western part of the city.
 All that remains of the Fort is an arched gateway and the earthen mound of the nine-storeyed palace.
 Archaeological surveys reveal that the Fort was roughly rectangular in structure having an area of over 102 acre, and it was surrounded on all sides by a wall of laterite and sandstones.
 To the west of the mound there is a tank.
 In the north-eastern corner of the mound are remains of what once was a temple.
 The temple was made of whitish sandstone over foundations of laterite blocks.
 About four hundred fragments of mouldings and some mutilated pieces of sculptures have been recovered so far.
 This temple of the Ganga period containing a stone idol of Lord Jagannath is in ruins.
-A mosque built by Nawab Murshid Quli Khan, governor of Emperor Aurangzeb in 1719 AD still exists.
+A mosque built by Nawab Murshid Quli Khan, governor of Emperor Aurangzeb in 1719 AD, still exists.